 When you buy (or register) your ISBN, you will set the metadata for your book.
 Accurate and complete metadata allows readers to easily find your book when they search for it online.

-Amazon will give you a free ISBN, but I don’t trust Amazon, and I don’t recommend using their free ISBNs.
+When you indie publish your book, Amazon will give you a free ISBN, but I don’t trust Amazon, and I don’t recommend using their free ISBNs.
 Whoever controls a book’s ISBN controls the metadata for the book.
 Metadata is the most powerful kind of data, and I don’t recommend giving away that power just to save a few dollars.

 To learn more about metadata, listen to episode 238, How to Use Metadata to Sell More Books.